HexSleeves/runeforge/TASKLIST.md

 **Recently Completed:**

+- `runeforge-input`: Action-based input handling with vi-keys, numpad, and custom bindings
 - `runeforge-fov`: Symmetric shadowcasting with fraction-based precision
 - `runeforge-terminal`: ANSI terminal renderer with RGB color support
 - `runeforge-pathfinding`: A* algorithm with Manhattan and Chebyshev heuristics